dshushin/llama-parse-cli/README.md

 - `-gpt4o, --gpt-4o`: Use GPT-4o
 - `-tp, --target-pages <target-pages>`: The target pages (comma-separated list, starting from 0)
 - `-v, --verbose`: Verbose mode
+- `-bb, --bounding-box`: Provide the bounding box margin in clockwise order from the top in a comma-separated.
+The margins are expressed as a fraction of the page size, a number between 0 and 1.
+Examples: To exclude the top 10% of a document: bounding_box="0.1,0,0,0"

 ## Examples